henri98/esp32-e-paper-weatherdisplay/README.md

 make monitor
 ```

+## Casing

+A housing has been made for the hardware.
+This can be found on Thingiverse: https://www.thingiverse.com/thing:3357579

 ## License

 This source of this project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details